Trademark Attorney Services

 Some business owners try to save money by registering just the logo if it contains the name of their business.
 It’s killing two birds with one stone, right?
 However, we don’t recommend this because if you want to change the design of your logo, then you risk losing trademark protection for the name of your business.
 Consult with an experienced trademark attorney if you are unsure of how to go about trademarking your intellectual property.

-Additional Information on Trademark Registration for Hershey Businesses
+Why Trademark Registration Matters for Hershey Businesses

 Trademarks Services for Hershey Businesses